ba40431/Travel-Arrangement/README.md

 # [Travel-Arrangement](https://travel-arrangement.website/)

-The project aim at automating to arrange a travel itinerary by choosing the departure date and the location where user want to go in Taiwan.
-Meanwhile, user can share this itinerary with friends.<br/>
+The project aim at automating to arrange a travel itinerary by choosing the departure date and the location where the user wants to go in Taiwan.
+Meanwhile, users can share this itinerary with friends.<br/>

 Website link : https://travel-arrangement.website/<br/>
 Test account : test@test<br/>